theothermattm/theothermattm.github.io/_posts/2015-02-22-are-you-still-clicking.md

 ---
 id: 126
-title: 'Are you still clicking?
-There\'s gotta be a better way!'
+title: "Are you still clicking?
+There's gotta be a better way!"
 date: '2015-02-22T20:50:09+00:00'
 author: theothermattm
 layout: post